Transgender genocide: United States

 Statements made by American right-wing media figures regarding trans people have been criticized as genocidal.
-During a speech at the 2023 Conservative Political Action Conference, political commentator Michael Knowles stated "There can be no middle way in dealing with transgenderism.
-It is all or nothing", continuing: "For the good of society, and especially for the good of the poor people who have fallen victim to this confusion, transgenderism must be eradicated from public life entirely".
+During a speech at the 2023 Conservative Political Action Conference, political commentator Michael Knowles stated, "There can be no middle way in dealing with transgenderism.
+It is all or nothing [...]
+For the good of society, and especially for the good of the poor people who have fallen victim to this confusion, transgenderism must be eradicated from public life entirely".
 The previous week, Knowles had claimed on his online show presented by the Daily Wire that a genocide against trans people is impossible because they are "not a legitimate category of being."
-His statements were described as "blatantly genocidal", and were criticized by the Human Rights Campaign as well as the Lemkin Institute which noted "The speed of Knowles' response suggests that he may be concerned that his words put him in violation of laws against incitement and may make him accountable for future hate crimes and mass atrocities against trans people."
-Matt Walsh, another Daily Wire commentator and a key figure of the anti-gender movement in the US, garnered similar criticism in December 2024 after stating "We are not gonna rest until every child is protected, until trans ideology is entirely erased from the earth" at a protest against gender-affirming care for transgender youth.
+His statements were described as "blatantly genocidal" and that they could exacerbate "genocidal fervor", and were criticized by multiple organizations including the Human Rights Campaign, the Anti-Defamation League, and the American Constitution Society.
+The Lemkin Institute in its response noted, "The speed of Knowles' response suggests that he may be concerned that his words put him in violation of laws against incitement and may make him accountable for future hate crimes and mass atrocities against trans people."
+Matt Walsh, another Daily Wire commentator and a key figure of the anti-gender movement in the United States, garnered similar criticism in December 2024 after stating "We are not gonna rest until every child is protected, until trans ideology is entirely erased from the earth" at a protest against gender-affirming care for transgender youth.

 Since the start of the second Donald Trump presidency, a variety of executive orders and legislation have been implemented targeting transgender people, with such orders and legislation being described as "arguably genocidal".
-In March 2025, the Lemkin Institute put out a "Red Flag Alert for Genocide" of transgender individuals, in particular citing conservative commentator Michael Knowles's comments of eradicating "transgenderism".
-They further stated that the Trump Administration's actions, such as identity denial, are part of a "genocidal process against the transgender community".
+In February 2025, the Lemkin Institute issued a "Red Flag Alert for Genocide" of transgender individuals, highlighting a series of executive orders issued by the Trump Administration, arguing that these were the first steps toward "removing a trans presence from collective life and preventing trans people from existing as themselves".
+In April 2025, after Planned Parenthood of Arizona announced they would no longer provide gender-affirming care, transgender journalist David Forbes wrote, "in short, ending trans healthcare on a large scale is a recipe for mass death, and the clear intention is to push society towards our genocide.
+That is the point of it."